EC-SEAL/link-service/README.md

 - MYSQL_USER: user of database, the same specified in application.yml
 - MYSQL_PASSWORD: password of the user, the same specified in application.yml

-After that, define the volume when you wil include yor configuration files to be read by the conntainer, with the same structure (keystore and cm-users path).
+After that, define the volume when you will include your configuration files to be read by the conntainer, with the same structure (keystore and cm-users path).
 Also, put the application.yml file in this path because it is define to get read it from there.

 - web-service.volumes